Autism Affirming Care

 My Approach to Autism Affirming Care

 As a non-autistic person, I strive to constantly recognize my privilege and seek out new learning.
-I intentionally seek out autistic voices and lived experience educators to learn how I can better tailor therapy for my autistic clients.
+I intentionally seek out autistic voices to learn how I can better tailor therapy for my autistic clients.

-A lot of my initial learning and continued understanding of the Neurodiversity Paradigm is pulled from Dr. Nick Walker's work.
+A lot of my initial learning and continued understanding of the Neurodiversity Paradigm is pulled from incredible self-advocates and educators including Dr. Nick Walker, Dr. Megan Neff, and Sonny Jane.
 I subscribe to the social model of disability and do not view autism as a “disorder” to be treated.

 • Social Model of Disability